nutanix-cloud-native/opendocs/readme.md

 ## Nutanix Cloud Native Open Source Documentation

-All Nutanix Cloud Native project documentation is sourced in Markdown and transformed into HTML/CSS and other formats through automation utilizing [Jekyll](https://jekyllrb.com/).
+All Nutanix Cloud Native project documentation is sourced in Markdown and transformed into HTML/CSS and other formats through automation.

 The documentation published from these source files can be viewed at https://opendocs.nutanix.com.